Callicarpa ampla: History

-The capa rose was first collected in Puerto Rico by Heinrich Wydler in 1827.
+The capa rosa was first collected in Puerto Rico by Heinrich Wydler in 1827.
 However, it was not until Schaur in 1847 that this plant was identified as the capa rose.
 Since that time, there have been only seven individuals collected, all but one from Puerto Rico.
 The exception was collected from St. Thomas in the Virgin Islands by Riedle, but none have been discovered there since.
 It is questionable whether the species is extirpated from the area, or whether it existed there at all.
 Once spread through Puerto Rico, it is now only located in the Luquillo Mountains, specifically the palo Colorado forest region.

 Description

 Taxonomy

 The kingdom indicated this species is a plant.
 The subkingdom implies that this species is a vascular plant: It has a system of tissues (roots, leaves, and stems) allowing food and water to travel.
 The superdivision is the classification for seed plants, and the division categorizes the capa rose as a flowering plant.
 The class indicates the species to be a dicotyledon.
 The embryo inside each seed produces leaves, or cotyledons, when germinated.
 This species produces two leaves, thus dicotyledon.
 The most common characteristic of the subclass of this species is the tight cluster of individual flowers, showing the appearance of one larger flower.
 The order indicates that the capa rose has opposite, or pairs of symmetrical, leaves.
 The family is almost all tropical plants with clustered flowers, most native to the western hemisphere.
-The genus classifies this flower as a beautyberry.
+The genus classifies this plant as a beautyberry.

 Physiology

-Capa rose is considered a small evergreen tree or shrub.
+Capa rosa is considered a small evergreen tree or shrub.
 It can grow up to 15 m tall.
 When twigs are young, they are whitish color.
 The branches are tetragonal, meaning four-sided.
 The leaves are broad at the middle and taper to the end, somewhat of an elliptical shape that is 8–35 cm long and 3.5–8 cm wide.
 The leaves are a dark green on top and a lighter green beneath.
 The veins are raised on the bottom with whitish scurfy, and the top is smoother and shiny.
 The flowers are actinomorphic, or star-shaped.
 The petals are white and approximately 1.7 mm wide by 1.8 mm long.
 It is also hermaphroditic, having both male stamens and female pistils and ovary.
 There are four 5.2 mm long stamens and one 1 mm wide ovary.
 The berries produced are about 6 mm in diameter and contain four seeds.
 Ripened seeds are purple, and immature seeds are white.